Signature pottery, fresh oysters, cycling, and islands to explore

 Shizutani School is known as the nation's first public school.
 The Okayama Prefectural Youth Education Center is now affiliated with this historic site, which hosts learning events for regional children.
 The tree-covered grounds of Shizutani form what is essentially a Japanese-style garden, complete with an ornamental carp pond, as well as cherry trees and a large Chinese pistashio tree.
 Accordingly, spring and fall are ideal times for a visit.

 Famous seafood market with oysters served every way

-Explore an archipelago close by
+Explore islands close by

 Well-established bridge system